Gauging the Gauge and Anomaly Resolution: Applications

 where we have used the EOMs for $c$ and $\Sigma$.
-This means that $S_\partial$ can be interpreted as the boundary action of a bulk 5d symmetry-protected topological (SPT) phase
+This means that $S_\partial$ can be interpreted as the boundary action of a bulk 5D symmetry-protected topological (SPT) phase

-protected by the global {\it 2-group} symmetry $\mathcal{D}(\bbZ_2)$.
+protected by the global $\mathbb{Z}_2$-symmetry.
 Conversely, we may begin with the action \eqref{5dtopord}, and interpret the cochains $c,\Sigma$ and their EOMs as trivializations for $w_2,w_3$ on the boundary $Y=\partial X$ \cite{JuvenWang,Thorngren2015}.

 \begin{remark} A topological order is {\it symmetry-protected} if it describes a gapped phase that is topologically trivial when the symmetry is ignored \cite{XieChen:2013}.
-In general, an invertible topological order can be interpreted as being hosted on the boundary of a bulk symmetry protected topological (SPT) order\footnote{This is the {\it holographic bulk-boundary correspondence}, which states that a $d$-dimensional (possibly anomalous) topological order $\mathcal{C}$ determines uniquely an {\it anomaly-free} order $\mathcal{D}$ in $(d+1)$-dimensions \cite{Kong:2020}.}, through the mechanism of {\it anomaly inflow/resolution} \cite{Witten:2019,JuvenWang}. \end{remark}
+In general, an invertible topological order can be interpreted as being hosted on the boundary of a bulk symmetry protected topological (SPT) order, through the mechanism of {\it anomaly inflow/resolution} \cite{Witten:2019,JuvenWang}.
+This is the {\it holographic bulk-boundary correspondence}, which states that a $d$-dimensional (possibly anomalous) topological order $\mathcal{C}$ determines uniquely an {\it anomaly-free} order $\mathcal{D}$ in $(d+1)$-dimensions \cite{Kong:2020}. \end{remark}

+Let us organize the above discussion in the following. \begin{proposition} The 4D boundary theory $S_\partial$ of the 5D SPT $w_2w_3$ does \textit{not} admit a 2-BF theory description.
+It does, however, have a symmetry given by a quotient of the (non-double) twisted symmetry $\mathcal{D}^{w_3}\times_{\mathbb{Z}_2}(\mathcal{D}^*)^{w_2}$. \end{proposition}

+{Since} a 2-Drinfel'd double symmetry gives rise to a Drinfel'd centre fusion 2-category~\cite{Chen2z:2023}, this statement can be considered as another argument for the fact that this anomalous 4D boundary theory $S_\partial$ is not a Drinfel'd centre \cite{Johnson-Freyd:2020,Johnson_Freyd_2023}.
+Here, we provide a simple and direct field theoretic argument without deep higher-categorical algebra.

-The above general formalism of using a 2-group structure to capture higher-degree topological invariants has appeared in \cite{Kapustin:2013uxa,Zhu:2019}.
-The action \eqref{bdytop} and topological order \eqref{5dtopord} specifically has also been studied in \cite{Thorngren2015}, and we shall follow this reference and provide a brief summary of its interesting properties in the remainder of this section., \textit{The new insight we provided here} is the understanding that the EOM $dc=w_2$ appears as a \textit{dual} EOM for the associated 2-$BF$ theory, which implies that the boundary action \eqref{bdytop} is characterized by an underlying 2-Drinfel'd double associated to $\mathcal{D}(\bbZ_2)$; see {\it Remark \ref{2ddsymm}}.
-This shall be made explicit in an upcoming work by the authors.
+The above general formalism of using a 2-group structure to capture topological defects has appeared in \cite{Kapustin:2013uxa,Zhu:2019}.
+The action \eqref{bdytop} and topological order \eqref{5dtopord} specifically has also been studied in \cite{Thorngren2015}, and we shall follow this reference and provide a brief summary of its interesting properties in the remainder of this section. {{The new insight we provided here}} is the understanding that the EOM $dc=w_2$ appears as a {{dual}} EOM for the associated 2-$BF$ theory, which implies that the boundary action \eqref{bdytop} is characterized by an underlying 2-Drinfel'd double associated to $\mathcal{D}(\bbZ_2)$; see { {Remark} \ref{2ddsymm}}.